simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 - TODO move to SSP (symfony) container
 - TODO remove dependency on laminas/laminas-diactoros
 - TODO remove dependency on laminas/laminas-httphandlerrunner
+- TODO create a bridge towards SSP utility classes, so they can be easily mocked

 # Version 3 to 4
 - PHP version requirement was bumped to v8.0 to enable updating important dependant packages like 'league/oauth2-server'